lets-code-vinay/io5/Assignment/20231012 js decision making assignment/index.md

 insured or not, his/her premium rate and maximum amount for which he/she can be insured.

-2.  (e)
-    A certain grade of steel is graded according to the following
+2. A certain grade of steel is graded according to the following
     conditions:
     (i) Hardness must be greater than 50
     (ii) Carbon content must be less than 0.7